-One of the nice things about San Francisco is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+San Francisco is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-One downside of living in San Francisco is that it can take a long time to commute to work.
-In San Francisco, the average commute to work is 32.24 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly city.
-Many of San Francisco’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In San Francisco, however, the average commute to work is quite long.
+On average, people spend 32.76 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the city is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 San Francisco is an extremely ethnically-diverse city.
 The people who call San Francisco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Francisco residents report their race to be White, followed by Asian.
 San Francisco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.26% of the city’s residents.
-Important ancestries of people in San Francisco include Irish, English, Italian, and Russian.
+People of Hispanic or Latino origin account for 15.30% of the city’s residents.
+Important ancestries of people in San Francisco include German, English, Italian, and European.